gravitational/teleport/docs/4.4/preview/teleport-application-access.md

   enabled: no
 ssh_service:
    enabled: no
-# The app_service is new service.
-Used to access web applications.
+# The app_service is a new Teleport service used to access web applications.
 app_service:
    enabled: yes
    apps: